AlfredoJonas/deploy-saving-google-app-script-action/readme.md

 2. Open the `.clasprc.json` file that is created in the home directory (`C:\Users\{username}` on windows, and `~/.clasprc.json` on Linux)
 3. Copy the contents of `.clasprc.json` into a new secret named `CLASPRC_JSON`

-#### `REPO_ACCESS_TOKEN`
-A GitHub personal access token must be provided to the workfow to allow it to update the `CLASPRC_JSON` secret configured about when tokens expire and refresh.

-1. Create a new [GitHubpersonal access token](https://github.com/settings/tokens/new) with `repo` scope.
-2. Copy the token into a new secret named `REPO_ACCESS_TOKEN`

-#### `SCRIPT_ID` [OPTIONAL]
+#### `SCRIPT_ID`

 The clasp command line tool identifies the Google Apps Script project to push and deploy too using the `scriptId` property in `.clasp.json`.
-You may leave this value hard coded in `.clasp.json` or you may have this set dynamically.
-To specify the target script dynamically add a `SCRIPT_ID` secret to the repository.
+To specify the target script add a `SCRIPT_ID` secret in the previous created environment.
 This will cause the workflow to override whatever literal scriptId value is in `.clasp.json`

-#### `DEPLOYMENT_ID` [OPTIONAL]
+#### `DEPLOYMENT_ID`

-The workflow can automatically deploy the script when the `main` branch is pushed to github.
+The workflow can automatically deploy the script when the branches are pushed to github.

 1. Determine the ID of the deployment you want
    1. Create a new deployment by running `clasp deploy` or on https://scripts.google.com.
    2. Find the deploymen id by running `clasp deployments` or checking the projet settings on https://scripts.google.com.
-2. Add the desired deployment id to a secret naned `DEPLOYMENT_ID`
+2. Add the desired deployment id in the same environment with the name `DEPLOYMENT_ID`

 ## Usage

-- Pushing to either the `main` or `develop` branches on github will automatically trigger the workflow to push the code to the `HEAD` deployment on https://scripts.google.com`
+- Pushing to the branches on github will automatically trigger the workflow to push the code to the `HEAD` deployment on https://scripts.google.com`
-- If the `DEPLOYMENT_ID` secret has been setup pushing to `main` will also deploy the script to the specified deployment.

 ## Updating `.clasprc.json`